blockchainsllc/in3-docs/docs/incentivization.md

 ## Ensuring Client Access

-Connecting a client key to a server does not mean the key relies on server.
+Connecting a client key to a server does not mean the key relies on that server.
 Instead, the requests are simply served in the same quality as the connected node serves other clients.
-This creates a very strong incentive to deliver all clients, because if a server node were offline or refused to deliver, eventually other nodes would likewise deliver less or even stop responding to requests coming from the connected clients.
+This creates a very strong incentive to deliver to all clients, because if a server node were offline or refused to deliver, eventually other nodes would deliver less or even stop responding to requests coming from the connected clients.

 To actually find out which node delivers to clients, each server node uses one of the client keys to send test requests and measure the availability based on verified responses.